monelgq/rtmp-nginx/README.md

 # rtmp-nginx
-A nginx docker server with nginx-rtmp-module and ffmpeg installed
+A nginx docker server with nginx-rtmp-module and ffmpeg installed.
+The docker image file based Alpine image